Haschtl/hosts-manager/README.md

 ## Known issues

 - Currently the firewall-manager gets no feedback if changes were successful or not.
 This does not affect enabling/disabling the firewall or rules and the removal of rules, but on `edit` and `new`.

+## Troubleshooting

+A wrong configured hosts-file can lead to problems with the Windows DNS-Client.
+If the DNS-Client blocks access to the hosts-file, you cannot edit it anymore.

+- disable the DNS-Client `REG add “HKLM\SYSTEM\CurrentControlSet\services\dnscache” /v Start /t REG_DWORD /d 4 /f`
+- Reboot and delete or backup the hosts file
+- enable the DNS-Client `REG add “HKLM\SYSTEM\CurrentControlSet\services\dnscache” /v Start /t REG_DWORD /d 2 /f`